 The Faroe Islands, beautiful and isolated, where people are outnumbered by sheep and the weather changes everything around you in an instant.
 Where 15 degrees is hot and sunshine is a novelty.
 Where the edges are sheer and the lands are empty.
 There’s a magic to these overlooked islands that I’ve yet to experience anywhere else.

 These islands are a dream come true for lovers of the great outdoors, particularly hikers.
 If you like rambling from one beautiful village to another through otherworldly landscapes, where scarcely anywhere is off limits, then you’ll be in your absolute element here.

-Activities in Faroe Islands
+Best Places to Visit in the Faroe Islands

 The best of Tórshavn itself can be explored in a day or so.
 The focal point of the city is Tinganes, a huddle of cute traditional buildings (including their parliamentary buildings, which you can just casually walk around).
 This is part of Tórshavn’s compact but pretty old town, which is a good place to relax and sample some Faroese food and culture.

 But the best of the Faroes lies outside Tórshavn’s borders.
-The neighbouring areas of the capital are easy to reach with some cool sites – for example there’s Kirkjubøur, a medieval settlement with an old cathedral, and the island Nolsoy which has a good hike and an unbelievably old world village.
+The neighbouring areas of the capital are easy to reach with some cool sites – for example, there’s Kirkjubøur, a medieval settlement with an old cathedral, and the island Nolsoy which has a good hike and an unbelievably old-world village.
 Then go further out of Tórshavn to get to the really epic stuff…

 Everything about this island is awesome.
-Firstly you’ve got to take a mad boat ride to get there, which typically involves getting thrown across the deck whilst tearing past jagged peaks.
+Firstly, you’ve got to take a mad boat ride to get there, which typically involves getting thrown across the deck whilst tearing past jagged peaks.
 You’d get charged good money to do this in other parts of the world.
 Then jump out of the boat (literally) onto terra firma.

 So what’s here?
 About 15 permanent inhabitants in a beautiful but tired village, thousands of seabirds, and one of the most epic lighthouses you’ll ever see.